 We provide comprehensive assessments, individualized treatment plans, and ongoing support to ensure that our clients receive the best possible care.

-We also prioritize education and advocacy, working to increase awareness and understanding of communication and swallowing disorders within the wider community.
+We also prioritize education and advocacy, working to increase awareness and understanding of communication and cognitive disorders within the wider community.
 Through our outreach efforts, we strive to ensure that individuals with these conditions receive the care and support they need to live full and rewarding lives.

 We are in network with several insurance companies.
 Check below to see if we are in network with your insurance.

 In network with

 Neurogenic Communication Disorders

 Neurogenic Communication Disorders are communication disorders as a result of damage or impairment to the Nervous System or the Brain.
 We treat these disorders including Aphasia, Dysarthria, Apraxia, and Cognitive-Communication disorders.